AP Statistics Revisions

 Multiple-Choice Section

-• Increasing the number of multiple-choice questions (MCQs) from 40 to 42.
+- The number of multiple-choice questions (MCQs) will increase from 40 to 42.

-• Decreasing answer choices per question from 5 to 4.
+- Answer choices per question will decrease from 5 to 4.

-• Including 2 multiple-choice sets with 3 questions in each set.
-One set will focus on topics from Unit 2: Probability, Random Variables, and Probability Distributions, and the other set will focus on topics from Unit 5: Regression Analysis.
+- 2 multiple-choice sets with 3 questions in each set will be included.
+One set will focus on probability, random variables, and probability distributions, and the other set will focus on regression analysis.

 Free-Response Section

-• Decreasing the number of free-response questions (FRQs) from 6 to 4.
+- The number of free-response questions (FRQs) will decrease from 6 to 4.

-• Increasing the number of points in each FRQ from 4 points to 10 points.
+- The number of points in each FRQ will increase from 4 points to 10 points.

-• Including 1 FRQ with the primary focus on assessing Practice 1: Formulate Questions and Practice 2: Collect Data.
+- 1 FRQ will assess Practice 1: Formulate Questions and Practice 2: Collect Data.

-• Including 1 FRQ with the primary focus on assessing Practice 3: Analyze Data and Practice 4: Interpret Results.
+- 1 FRQ will assess Practice 3: Analyze Data and Practice 4: Interpret Results.

-• Including 1 FRQ with a primary focus on assessing the inference skills associated with Practices 2, 3, and 4.
+- 1 FRQ will assess the inference skills associated with Practices 2, 3, and 4.

-• Including 1 FRQ assessing Practices 2, 3, and 4 and multiple content areas from the course.
+- 1 FRQ will assess Practices 2, 3, and 4 and multiple content areas from the course.

 What to Expect

-We’ll update this page with more information and resources, on the following schedule:
+This page will be updated with more information and resources on the following schedule:

 FAQ